 In reality, no one really wants to go into drug treatment.
 Two of the main reasons individuals go into treatment is because of a court order or at the urging of a loved one.
 In fact, scientific studies have shown that those who enter drug treatment coming from a source of considerable pressure to confront and defeat an addiction do better in treatment.

 There is a magic bullet that can treat drug addiction

 There is not.
 No one size fits all drug treatment has been discovered let alone a magic bullet.
 People respond to drugs and treatment as differently as their DNA.
 The treatments need to be tailored to the specific physiological, mental and physical make of each addict for them to have even any kind of chance of being successful.

 Do not believe myths about drug addiction; get the facts for yourself by coming to a place where you will receive legitimate answers and powerful solutions to your addiction.
-Call us at 800-706-9190 for immediate help for your substance abuse problem.
+Call us for immediate help for your substance abuse problem.
 You might even be able to have some of the treatment costs paid for by your medical insurance.
 Complete the insurance verification form on the right side of your screen and find out.